garenyondem/garenyondem/README.md

-Welcome, have a seat.
-I'm a Backend Developer with vast experience in designing and building scalable and efficient backend systems.
+Hi there! 👋

-Currently a full-time Lead Software Engineer.
+I'm currently a full-time Lead Backend Developer with experience in designing and building scalable, efficient backend systems.

 You can find some of my open-source work here.
-Though, don't be surprised, in recent years JS & TS has been my daily driver.

-Enjoy!
+Hope you like them!

 ###### PGP: [5FFF 7796 6F2C 2505](https://keybase.io/garen/key.asc)